Ryan Costello

+Costello chose not to seek reelection in the 2018 election, and was succeeded by Democrat Chrissy Houlahan.
+After leaving Congress, Costello became a registered lobbyist.

 Early life

 Costello was born in 1976 to schoolteacher parents.
 Costello attended Ursinus College and Villanova University School of Law.

 Political career

 Costello served on the Board of Supervisors for East Vincent Township in Chester County, Pennsylvania, for six years, serving as chairman for the last four.
 He was elected the Chester County recorder of deeds in 2008.
 He was elected to the Chester County Board of Commissioners in 2011.
 His fellow commissioners elected him as chairman of the commission in 2013, and reappointed in 2014.